By Ricardo Burke

 Camila’s current round of studies continues to allow her to build confidence as a composer and arranger.
 She loves writing for large ensembles, and she is learning about music production as well.
 “It’s not about defining the product.
 On the way, we’ll figure it out.”

-Camila Cortina’s show in the Sun Music production, Solar Fusion concert series will find her reconfiguring some of her compositions as solo piano pieces.
-She will imbue her set with Santeria chants sung in the Yoruba language, which are so much a part of her rich Afro-Cuban musical tradition.
+Camila Cortina’s show in the Sun Music production, Solar Fusion concert series finds her reconfiguring some of her compositions as solo piano pieces.
+She imbues her set with Santeria chants sung in the Yoruba language which is so much a part of her rich Afro-Cuban musical tradition.

-The concert will serve as an intimate and invaluable platform through which audiences will be able to experience a unique artist who is poised for preeminence.
+The concert is an intimate and invaluable platform through which audiences are able to experience a unique artist poised for preeminence.
 Yet for Camila Cortina, it’s all about the impact she has on her audience.
 “It’s not important to connect with six million people.
 Just connect with ten, but have something to say.”